thomas-compagnoni/iOthello/README.md

 <p align="center">
 <img src="https://github.com/ThomasMind/Othello-AI/blob/293d50d2b1db5db85207080897ec143ee2141044/figs/weights_clusters.png" alt="alt text" width="480" height="350"> <img src="https://github.com/ThomasMind/Othello-AI/blob/293d50d2b1db5db85207080897ec143ee2141044/figs/board_clustered.png" alt="alt text" width="450" height="350">

-- The results are strabiliants, they are intuitive and they respect the classical theory of the game.
+- The results are astonishing, they are intuitive and they respect the classical theory of the game.
 - The corners are the most powerful cells, they can't be taken.
 - The cell near them have negative weights at the start because they allow the opponent to take the corners.
 - The edges have some tactical power, they are difficult to be taken too.